 Maryland Alimony Attorneys Protect Your Future

 Alimony, which is known as spousal support in some states, is intended to give the lesser-earning spouse a chance to become self-supporting.
 Either spouse may be required to pay alimony.
 If the court awards alimony, it typically is “rehabilitative alimony” for a limited period of time.
-Alimony is rarely a permanent obligation.
+Courts prefer that alimony not be a permanent obligation.

 The court can make an award of alimony only before the divorce is final.
 Consequently, an ex-spouse cannot come back after the divorce and ask for alimony.
 Also, if you and your spouse entered into a prenuptial or postnuptial agreement about alimony, the court is unlikely to second-guess the terms of that contract.
 To unwind the agreement, the challenging party would have to prove that it is not a valid contract or that it is shockingly unfair.
-The divorce lawyers at Haspel, McLeod & Drawbaugh, P.C. protect the interests of those are likely to be required to pay alimony, as well as those who expect to receive it.
+Our divorce lawyers at McLeod, Weschler & Yeager, P.C., protect the interests of those who are likely to be required to pay alimony as well as those who expect to receive it.

 Under Maryland law, alimony can take several forms, including:

-- Alimony pendente lite — Alimony pendente lite (which is Latin for “pending litigation”) is paid only between the time you file for divorce and the time the divorce becomes final.
+- Alimony pendente lite: Alimony pendente lite (which is Latin for “pending litigation”) is paid only between the time you file for divorce, where alimony is requested, and the time the divorce becomes final.
 The purpose is to maintain the status quo while the divorce proceedings are ongoing.
 A spouse who is awarded alimony pendente lite won’t necessarily be awarded alimony in the final divorce order.

-- Rehabilitative alimony — This is the kind of alimony that’s most likely to be awarded at the end of the divorce, if any alimony is awarded at all.
+- Rehabilitative alimony: This is the kind of alimony that’s most likely to be awarded at the end of the divorce, if any alimony is awarded.
 Rehabilitative alimony typically is tied to a particular goal, such as going back to school or obtaining vocational training.
-Rehabilitative alimony often is awarded for two or three years, but rarely for longer than 10.
+Rehabilitative alimony often is awarded for two to five years, but rarely for longer than 10.

-- Indefinite alimony — This is alimony with no specified end point.
-It is rarely awarded.
-It occurs in cases in which the payee spouse is ill, disabled or aged, or when the payor spouse’s standard of living is grossly greater than the payee spouse’s.
+- Indefinite alimony: This is alimony with no specified end point.
+It occurs in cases in which the payee spouse is ill, disabled or aged, or when the payer spouse’s standard of living is grossly greater than the payee spouse’s.

 If circumstances change substantially, either of the ex-spouses can ask the court to modify the alimony award.
-The attorneys at Haspel, McLeod & Drawbaugh, P.C. have extensive experience in seeking modification and enforcement of alimony awards.
+Our attorneys at McLeod, Weschler & Yeager, P.C., have extensive experience in seeking modification and enforcement of alimony awards.